When planning a funeral or memorial for a loved one, you might consider reading funeral poems as part of the tributes.

 If you need some inspiration, read our article on The best songs for funerals and memorials.
 We’ve also created the below Spotify Funeral Songs playlist.

-Let us help you say the perfect goodbye by providing the highest quality cremation service.
-We would be honoured to support you in planning a befitting memorial ceremony – whether that’s entirely family-led, or with our dedicated celebrant team.
-Visit our Bare Memorials website here, or get in touch.
-For immediate need, please call 1800 071 176; or for a prepaid arrangement, please call 1800 202 901.
+Let us help you say the perfect goodbye by providing the highest quality funeral service.
+We would be honoured to support you in planning a meaningful funeral or memorial ceremony with our dedicated funeral team.
+Visit our Bare Funerals website here, or get in touch.
+For immediate need, please call 1800 071 176; or for a prepaid Bare Cremation arrangement, please call 1800 202 901.